mamure/BAproj/README.md

 * The simulation framework runs but doesn’t process packets correctly.

 For my own TODO: Before I start on WCETT-LB, I still need to:
-* Reduce the packet sending rate.
+* ~~Reduce the packet sending rate.~~
 * Fix routing table computations for WCETT and debug.
-* Simulate traffic over x seconds.
+* ~~Simulate traffic over x seconds.~~
-* Debug the packet delivery issue.
+* ~~Debug the packet delivery issue.~~
-* Complete the WCETT implementation.
+* ~~Complete the WCETT implementation.~~
 * Write more on WCETT in the report.
 ## Week 6 (10-16 mar)
+I’ve fixed some issues with the simulation, making the “complex, non-random network” functional, though it still needs testing to verify packet routing behavior.
+I’m currently working on determining whether packets follow the expected paths through the network.
+The feedback on your report has been helpful in guiding the level of detail and explanation.
+This week, I will focus more on writing than coding to follow up.

+I still need to fix the routing table computations for WCETT and continue testing to confirm the packet routing paths.
 ## Week 7 (17-23 mar)
 ## Week 8 (24-30 mar)
 ## Week 9 (31 mar-6 apr)